waynodiablo/Oystercard/further_javascript/12_extract_note_text_from_submit_event.md

 ### To complete this challenge, you will need to:

 - [ ] You can spike this code.
-- [ ] Use your JavaScript p everywhere techniques to extract the submitted note text (e.g. `Favourite drink: seltzer`) from a `submit` event triggered by submitting the note create form.
+- [ ] Use your JavaScript out'P'ut everywhere techniques to extract the submitted note text (e.g. `Favourite drink: seltzer`) from a `submit` event triggered by submitting the note create form.

 ### Resources